Have you heard of erythritol and wonder what in the world it is? Here's all you need to know and why it's a fantastic sugar substitute

 The season I like the brand Swerve is because I've tried other granular erythritol products from a few other brands and found them very gritty in the final product.
 Swerve has both a granular as well as a confectioner's sugar type product.

 Both work well in baked goods, but of course when you want a recipe to have the look of confectioner's sugar that choice would be best.
 Mostly to bake I've been using the granular, but again either would work well.

 Today Swerve has kindly offered to give away samples to 3 Sugar-Free Mom readers.
 You can choose between the granular version or the confectioner's version.
 Both are 1 pound in weight.

 THIS GIVE AWAY IS NOW CLOSED.

 Just enter the rafflecopter below for your chance to win some Swerve!
 3 winners will be chosen.
 Contest ends on June 21, 2014 at midnight, EST. USA residents only please.
 Winners will be notified via email.
-Winners will have 48 hours to respond before a new winner will be chosen.
+Winners will have 48 hours.

 Disclosure: I have not been compensated for this post.
 Swerve sweetener provided me samples of their product to try as well as product to provide for this give away.
 All opinions are 100% my own.